May 13th, 2021- 4 minute read

-- Fuel shortages and hiked gas prices have forced a State-of-Emergency across 17 states in the Southeastern region of the country, alongside the already pressing global COVID-19 pandemic.
+- Fuel shortages and hiked gas prices forced a State-of-Emergency across 17 states in the Southeastern region of the country.
+Not counting a growing pandemic.

 - What initially looked like an act of malice is now revealed to be a very “normal” cybercrime using a readymade “ransomware as a service” provider known as DarkSide – who even issued an apology for the attack.

-- In a statement from Darkside, they stated “Our goal is to make money and not creating problems for society,” said the group in a statement on the dark web.
-“From today, we introduce moderation and check each company that our partners want to encrypt to avoid social consequences.”
+- In a statement from Darkside, they stated “Our goal is to make money and not create problems for society.”

-- Though the pipeline has begun reopening, the Biden Administration still has concerns, even after issuing an executive order earlier today to strengthen cybersecurity standards.
+- Though the pipeline has begun reopening, the Biden Administration still has cybersecurity concerns.
+This is even after issuing an executive order earlier today to strengthen cybersecurity standards.

 This unprecedented attack has opened the door for even greater implications for “unknowing” cyberattacks.
 While ransomware is not a new act, the results have hardly been this severe.
-Its hard to tell when full-service will be restored, or what the larger impacts of this attack will be, but in the meantime, we will keep an eye on the Federal government’s response to ensure that this cannot happen again in the future.
+It is hard to tell when full-service returns, or what the larger impacts of this attack will be.
+But in the meantime, we will keep an eye on the Federal government’s ability to ensure safety in the future.

 Interested in learning about IT solutions to secure and grow your business?
 Contact 1R Technologies to consult about our service offerings as a premium Managed IT Service Provider